Work From Home Ergonomics

 While it is a challenge to provide the optimum workspace in the office environment, the Covid-19 pandemic has compelled people to work from home, which may not be equipped to provide a working environment that aligns with the ergonomic principles.
 According to one survey, while 45% reported back and joint pain since they started working from home, 71% found – either their existing pain had worsened, or it was a new development.

-For employers, this means ensuring that the workers have access to ergonomic space when even at home and allocate budgets to provide appropriate desks and chairs to create the right physical and mental space to be able to work without the risk of injury or illness.
+For employers, this means ensuring that the workers have access to ergonomic space when even at home and allocating budgets to provide appropriate desks and chairs to create the right physical and mental space to be able to work without the risk of injury or illness.

 With timely intervention, the impact of poor ergonomics can be reversed.
 It requires maintaining a good posture including: